 Sending in a petition for debate

-The Director of Legal and Democratic Services is the petitions officer, who is responsible for receiving, managing and reporting all other petitions sent to the council.
+The cirector of legal and democratic services is the petitions officer, who is responsible for receiving, managing and reporting all other petitions sent to the council.
 Please send petitions to:

 Ealing Council, 5th Floor, Perceval House, 14/16 Uxbridge Road, Ealing W5 2HL.

 If you want to discuss your petition contact the clerk to full council, Keith Fraser:

 Telephone: 020 8825 7497